dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/dependency-property-metadata.md

 ## Prerequisites

- This topic assumes that you understand dependency properties from the perspective of a consumer of existing dependency properties on WPF applications.
+ This topic assumes that you understand dependency properties from the perspective of a consumer of existing dependency properties on WPF classes, and have read the [Dependency Properties Overview](dependency-properties-overview.md).
+In order to follow the examples in this topic, you should also understand XAML and know how to write WPF applications.

 <a name="dp_metadata_contents"></a>